somrajchowdhury/PythonCodes/README.md

 Some of my friends and books said funtion overloading isn't that popular in python, well this program might just serve the purpose.

+## Menu Driven Calculator

+**Check out :** `SimpleMenuDrivenCalculator.py`

+This calculator will not stop taking inputs even if you are tired.
+But you can comment the `while(True)` statement and give the calculator some rest.